gabistarcode/aidocmagic/README.md

 - Add your OPENAI API KEY
 <img width="486" alt="Screenshot 2023-01-21 at 12 16 46" src="https://user-images.githubusercontent.com/84702635/213862476-6125e610-f0e8-4df2-a01d-a45eab54b136.png">

-- Functions: Remember for every function you add, add  `.addItem("Item", "generateIten")` to the menu function.
+- Functions: Remember for every function you add, add  `.addItem("xxxx", "generatexxx")` to the menu function.

 - Prompts: Modify your prompts and function names according to what the desired completions.
 <img width="441" alt="Screenshot 2023-01-21 at 12 17 29" src="https://user-images.githubusercontent.com/84702635/213862490-d5b6b202-1970-4379-bc4f-cd8c3839a3be.png">